-Even if it is sold legally at your local grocery store and tastes like a refreshing zero-calorie sparkling water, it will produce a highly noticeable, intoxicating buzz.
+Delta-9 drinks get you high.
+If a beverage contains hemp-derived Delta-9 THC, it contains the exact same active compound found in traditional cannabis.
+Even if it is sold legally at your local store and tastes like a flavored sparkling water, it will produce a noticeable, psychoactive buzz.

-However, the high from a liquid beverage feels entirely different than the high from smoking a joint or eating a heavy brownie.
+However, the feeling you get from a THC beverage is distinctly different than the feeling of smoking or eating a gummy.

-Here is exactly what the Delta-9 drink buzz feels like, how long it takes to kick in, and how to control the intensity of your experience.
+Here is exactly what the Delta-9 drink buzz feels like, how long it takes to kick in, and how you can control the intensity of your night.

 What Does the Buzz Actually Feel Like?

-Most users switch to THC beverages because they want a highly functional, “social” high rather than the heavy, lethargic “couch-lock” associated with traditional edibles.
+THC beverages often feel like a highly functional body high, with a “social” feeling rather than the heavy “couch-lock” effect usually associated with edibles.

-Here is how most people describe the experience:
+Here is how some people describe the experience:

-You will feel a warm, comforting release of physical tension, particularly in your neck and shoulders.
+You will likely feel a warm, comforting release of physical tension throughout your body, particularly in your neck and shoulders, after a long day.

 The Social Factor:

-Unlike heavy edibles that make you want to stare at a wall, low-dose Delta-9 drinks make you feel highly talkative, present, and engaged in conversation.
+Unlike heavy edibles that might make you want to stare quietly at a TV, low-dose Delta-9 drinks generally make you feel talkative, present, and engaged in conversation.

 How Strong is the High?
 (The Dosing Guide)

 The intensity of your buzz depends entirely on how many milligrams (mg) of THC are in the can.
-Because the beverage market is highly regulated, you have total control over your experience.
+Because the premium beverage market is highly regulated and accurately measured, you have control over your experience.

 Here is what you can expect based on your dosage: